PingoPlatform/Pingo/Atlas/Mussel_bank_on_fine_sand.md

 ## Ground Truthing Data
 ### Geology
 Results from HAPS cores at 4 sampling stations (EMB205-10, 11, 16, 17) show a homogeneous grain size distribution, in the range of fine to medium sand.
-No lateral variations appear, but horizontally, an increased amount of shell fragments occurs in depth greater than 8 cm, especially at stations EMB205-10.
+No lateral variations appear, but vertically, an increased amount of shell fragments occurs in depth greater than 8 cm, especially at stations EMB205-10.
 Generally, the seafloor surface is characterized by small sand ripples and very similar at all sampling stations.

 ### Biology
-According to HUB (HELCOM Undewater biotope and habitat classification system) classification of Benthic habitats at Level 3, the entire area is “coarse sediment and sand”, and most of it is classified as AB-J3L9 Baltic aphotic sand dominated by multiple infaunal bivalve species (Schiele et al., 2015).
+Macrofaunal assemblage structures is often explored in terms of the species richness, abundance, biomass and diversity.
+To integrate functionality, bioturbation potential of macrofaunal assemblages can also be considered (as bioturbation has significant implication on the biogeochemical fluxes of marine sediments).
+Presence of benthic organisms and bioturbation can also cause changes in natural interface roughness, in turn, next to sediment composition and hydrodynamic forces, having impact on backscatter data (Schönke et al., 2019; Briggs et al., 2001).

 ![Location of sample area](img/bio_abundance.png)